samhains/samhains.github.io/blog/_posts/catn/2018-06-09-tracery-experiment.md

 ---

-For this task I decided to deconstruct the plot of [suspiria](https://en.wikipedia.org/wiki/Suspiria) as a shell for generative narrative.
+For this task I decided to deconstruct the plot of Italian, supernatural Giallo film [Suspiria](https://en.wikipedia.org/wiki/Suspiria) as a shell for generative narrative.

 I spent most of my time, analysing and deconstructing this narrative into abstractions inspired by [Propp's Functions](https://en.wikipedia.org/wiki/Vladimir_Propp#Functions).
 The abstractions that I finished with were: